 It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
-Our academies are alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
+SECAT is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
 The Designated Safeguarding Lead is the named CSE Lead in school on these issues and will work with other agencies as appropriate

-Our academies are committed to raising awareness of CSE and will use the guidance set out in Child sexual exploitation Definition and a guide for practitioners (DfE, February 2017)
+SECAT is committed to raising awareness of CSE and will use the guidance set out in Child sexual exploitation Definition and a guide for practitioners (DfE, February 2017)

-In our Secondary School (Shoeburyness High School) we have an identified CSE Champion who is named under the academy appendix and who has received training in this area and attends the LSCB Champions' Forum.
-Our academies use the LSCB Risk Assessment Toolkit http://csetoolbox.uk/ and report any information to Essex Police on a report form, as well as referring to MASH+ or for Early Help Family Support Assessment, as appropriate.
+We have an identified CSE Champion Emma Rose, Senior Pastoral Lead at Shoeburyness High School who has received training in this area and attends the LSCB Champions' Forum.
+SECAT uses the SSCP Risk Assessment Toolkit http://cse-toolbox.uk/ and reports any information to Essex Police on a report form, as well as referring to MASH+ or for Early Help Family Support Assessment, as appropriate.

-12.10 Child criminal exploitation & serious violence
+12.11 Child criminal exploitation & serious violence

 Child criminal exploitation is a geographically widespread form of harm which is a typical feature of county lines criminal activity (county lines is when drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban and rural areas and seaside towns).
-Our academies work with key partners locally to prevent and respond to child criminal exploitation.
+SECAT works with key partners locally to prevent and respond to child criminal exploitation.

 All staff are aware of indicators which may signal that children are at risk from, or involved with, serious violent crime.
-These may include increased absence from school, a change in friendships or ralthionships with older individuals or gourps, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
+These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.

-12.11 Contextual safeguarding
+12.12 Contextual safeguarding

-Safeguarding incidents and/or behaviours can be associated with factors outside our academies and/or can occur between children outside school.
+Safeguarding incidents and/or behaviours can be associated with factors outside SECAT and/or can occur between children outside school.
 All staff are aware of contextual safeguarding and the fact that they should consider whether wider environmental factors present in a child's life are a threat to their safety and/or welfare.
 To this end, we will consider relevant information when assessing any risk to a child and share it with other agencies to support better understanding of a child and their family.

-12.12 Domestic abuse
+12.13 Domestic abuse

 Domestic abuse can take many forms, including psychological, physical, sexual, financial and emotional.
-Our academy recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
+SECAT recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
 We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.

-Female Genital Mutilation (FGM)

-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+12.14 So-called 'honour-based violence' (including Female Genital Mutilation and Forced Marriage) Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
 It is illegal in the UK and a form of child abuse.